 I have my favourite skaters that I support with all my heart.
 There are also skaters that I’m not particularly fond of.
 But I respect and admire all skaters.
 Having an experience of practicing this sport gave a good understanding of what every skater goes through.
 They need to be good at literally everything - from muscular strength to endurance to dance.
 They need to be both physically and emotionally prepared and to balance between technique and artistry.
 Can you imagine how much work it requires?
 I can.
 And that’s why I admire all skaters who go through this uneasy way and contribute to the development of this figure skating.

-Through photography I try to express my love towards this sport and admiration of all the skaters.
-Figure skating is about a performance and the best way to enjoy it is to watch from the beginning till the end.
+Through photography I try to express my love towards this sport and admiration to all skaters.
+Figure skating is about performance, and the best way to enjoy it is to watch from the beginning till the end.
 However, photography allows me to capture moments that might not be so obvious to a spectator.
 My aim is always to capture the most beautiful movements and most touching expressions.
 I hope my photos allow you to explore the diversity and richness of figure skating!

 P.S.
-I'm always open for cooperation to covering figure skating events.
+I'm always open for cooperation to cover figure skating events.
 Please contact me if you have any questions!